-> Currently, Robert teaches on the Bar Professional Training Course, LLM in Criminal Litigation and LLB as well as doing occasional work for the law school's Continuing Professional Development unit.
-In his spare time, Robert is nearing the end of his studies with the Open University for what he hopes will be an MSc in Forensic Psychology.
+Currently, Robert teaches on the Bar Professional Training Course, LLM in Criminal Litigation and LLB as well as doing occasional work for the law school's Continuing Professional Development unit.
+In his spare time, Robert successfully completed his studies with the Open University for an MSc in Forensic Psychology.

-> Robert has a particular interest in storytelling, as used by advocates.
+Robert has a particular interest in storytelling, as used by advocates.
 He is on the organising committee for the international conference series, Applied Legal Storytelling, and presented papers at the 2nd and 3rd conferences, in 2009 and 2011, as well as at other conferences over many years.

-> Robert edits and contributes to several of the 'Bar Manuals' series published by Oxford University Press, including Advocacy, Evidence and Criminal Litigation & Sentencing.
-For several years, he has written the chapter on Evidence for the Annual Review in the All England Law Reports series, published by LexisNexis.
+Robert edits and contributes to several of the 'Bar Manuals' series published by Oxford University Press, including Advocacy, Professional Ethics and Criminal Litigation & Sentencing.
+For several years, he wrote the chapter on Evidence for the Annual Review in the All England Law Reports series, published by LexisNexis.

 - MSc in Forensic Psychology and Criminology, The Open University, United Kingdom, 2009 – 2013